Stephen Gageler: Early life and education

-Gageler was born and raised in Sandy Hollow, New South Wales, where his father, John, and grandfather, Clive, were sawmillers operating his grandfather's company.
+Stephen John Gageler was born and raised in the small community of Sandy Hollow, New South Wales, where his father, John, and grandfather, Clive, were sawmillers operating his grandfather's company.

-Gageler was influenced to become a lawyer by meeting Bryan Beaumont, at the time the owner of a property near Gageler's boyhood home, who later became a judge of the Federal Court of Australia.
+His interest in law was sparked during a stint of work experience in a solicitor's office in year 9, when he also attended local Magistrates Court.
+The solicitor referred him to barrister Bryan Beaumont, at the time the owner of a property near Gageler's boyhood home, who later became a judge of the Federal Court of Australia.

 Gageler's primary school education was at a one-teacher school, Giant's Creek Primary School, about 3 km from Sandy Hollow.
 His secondary education was at Muswellbrook High School.
 He graduated from the Australian National University with a Bachelor of Economics in 1980 and a Bachelor of Laws with First Class Honours in 1982.
-He resided at Bruce Hall, the university's oldest residential college, in his third year, and at Ursula Hall for his first two.
+He resided at Ursula College (now Ursula Hall) for his first two years at ANU, and at Bruce Hall in his third year.

 He became an associate for High Court Justice Sir Anthony Mason.
 He then attended Harvard Law School on a Fulbright scholarship, graduating with a Master of Laws degree in 1987.